Today’s topics: plagues and pestilence running with spondylolisthesis

-For me and my friends who struggle with addiction, there is at least one common thread.
+For my friends who struggle with addiction and me, there is at least one common thread.
 With all the “impossible” things going on today, you and I and our addicted, chemically-imbalanced brains need all the help we can get.

 As Christ pointed out:

 Including sobriety during Coronavirus.

 Living in the age of Coronavirus

 COVID-19 (Coronavirus) has changed the way we shop, the way we eat, the way we work, and in short, the way we interact with the world.

 Are you living in the age of Coronavirus, or are you actually living despite the Coronavirus?

 Just because the way we live has changed does not mean life has ended.
 On the contrary, if we trust God, we will have an even greater appreciation for life.
 We can take joy in being alive, even in these difficult times.
 What did Jesus say?

 “I am come that they might have life, and that they might have it more abundantly.”—John 10:10